Winter Car Kit Checklist for Cold Weather Travel

 • Lip balm

-• Feminine hygiene items as needed
+• Feminine hygiene items or adult diapers, as needed

-• Baby/toddler items if needed
+• Baby/toddler items, if needed

 • Deck of cards and/or other travel games.
 These are great if you are stuck in the snow or a hotel.